The impact of the Phonics International programme by Rachel Hornsey – June 2021

 Our school vision, which is a thread running throughout our curriculum, is: “We work to provide our children with strong foundations on which to build their lives through core values and the love of each other.”
 Every aspect of our planned curriculum and every resource we choose to implement in the school is seen through this test – is this resource the very best there is available for our children in our context to give them the strongest foundations for their learning?
 There can be no area in the primary curriculum more important than the establishment of firm foundations for early reading.

 The guidance for staff is clear.
 Here is a health warning – it must be used in line with the guidance.
 The programme is incredibly carefully designed to include huge amounts of interleaving and retrieval practice as the children accumulate knowledge.
-That said, I have found the key routines to be simple to establish, easy for staff to understand and – providing a robust quality assurance process in in place and teachers are held to account for the way they use it – the teaching fits seamlessly into good practice throughout the primary school.
+That said, I have found the key routines to be simple to establish, easy for staff to understand and – providing a robust quality assurance process is in place and teachers are held to account for the way they use the programme – the teaching fits seamlessly into good practice throughout the primary school.

 The pace of introduction can be planned simply as the Alphabetic Code Charts make the order for learning the sounds clear.
 We like the way that blending is given far more focus than in many other programmes – for example, right from the very start children are encouraged to blend up to five known letter-sound correspondences in printed words rather than just three as is common in most programmes.
 This has the double effect of forcing more frequent retrieval of sounds and also pushing children to desirable difficulty as they grapple with longer words.

-Each letter-sound correspondence has clear teacher guidance for the teaching on the core ‘Sounds Book Activity Sheets’.
+Each letter-sound correspondence has clear teacher guidance for the teaching provided on the core ‘Sounds Book Activity Sheets’.
 We particularly like the fact that the resources are relatively plain and focus clearly on the concept of text on a page – there are no extraneous gimmicks and the routines quickly become embedded.
 After introduction of a new letter-sound correspondence, the key feature is the emphasis on independent practice.
 The ‘Sounds Book Activity Sheets’ are provided for each letter-sound correspondence which revise previously learned correspondences and the new code introduced in a series of words which also boost vocabulary.
 The routines ensure every child can practise sounding out and blending with appropriate resources and then move on to practise the skills of encoding and spelling.
-Handwriting is also practised.
+Handwriting is also practised linked to the associated sounds.
 The children quickly understand what is expected of them and take responsibility for this, and teaching assistants can easily be skilled to work with the whole class or groups, as is best practice.
 There is also extended practice for children with huge amounts of cumulative decodable texts in the form of stories and sentences which are used alongside the practice sheets.
 All of these are printable as booklets and provide plenty of practice material, reducing the need for expensive resources that offer little additional learning benefit.

 The organisation of the programme into 12 Units is crystal clear and logical from the start – for example, in the very first unit the children are introduced to the concept that two letters can represent one sound, with the grapheme ‘-ck’.
 As quickly as the second unit, children are introduced to the idea that one letter can represent more than one sound, such as the letter ‘o’ as the /u/ sound in love and Monday, and ‘-y’ as the /ee/ sound in Mummy and Daddy.
 Throughout the programme, the units are colour coded so the adult planning the learning can see exactly where each letter-sound correspondence falls in the sequence, and they can be sure that all resources in that unit will deliberately practice the retrieval of previously learned code.